 (PRINT NAME) Nu Skin Enterprises, Inc. and its affiliated companies ("Company") operate in highly competitive direct sales, multilevel marketplace competing for product market share as well as recruitment and retention of independent distributors.
-The success o Company depends on maintaining a competitive edge in this industry through the introduction of innovative products and attracting and retaining distributors.
-Accordingly, as a condition of and in consideration of employment or continued employment with Company, the parties hereby acknowledge all-inclusive list, the following provisions apply to common areas for potential conflicts of interests:
+The success of Company depends on maintaining a competitive edge in this industry through the introduction of innovative products and attracting and retaining distributors.

+Accordingly, as a condition of and in consideration of employment or continued employment with Company, the parties hereby acknowledge and agree as follows.